 ROBERTS SYNDROM: is a genetic disorder characterized by limb and facial abnormalities.
 Children with Roberts syndrome are born with abnormalities of all four limbs.
 They have shortened arm and leg bones (hypomelia), particularly the bones in their forearms and lower legs.
 In severe cases, the limbs may be so short that the hands and feet are located very close to the body (phocomelia).
 People with Roberts syndrome may also have abnormal or missing fingers and toes, and joint deformities (contractures) commonly occur at the elbows and knees.
 The limb abnormalities are very similar on the right and left sides of the body, but arms are usually more severely affected than legs.

-SCOLIOSIS: Scoliosis is defined as sideways curvature of the spine.
-This can be caused by conditions such as Cerebral Palsy or Muscular Dystrophy but in most cases the cause is unknown.
-Severe scoliosis can reduce the area of space in the chest, making it difficult for heart and lungs to function properly.
+SCOLIOSIS: Scoliosis is defined as the sideways curvature of the spine The can be caused by conditions such as Ceberal Palsy or Muscular Dystrophy but in most cases the cause is unknown.
+It can be present from birth and would then be called Congenital Scoliosis.
+Severe scoliosis can reduce the area of space in the chest, making it difficult for the heart and lungs to function properly.
+Surgical intervention would be required in this case.
 Mild scoliosis may require little or no treatment.
-Severe scoliosis could require surgical intervention.

 SICKLE CELL ANEMIA: Sickle cell anemia is an inherited hemoglobin abnormality of the red blood cells that changes the shape of the red blood cell from a smooth disc shape to a crescent /sickle shape.
 Because of this, the cells cannot carry as much oxygen to the body organs and tissues.
 They are also very fragile and tend to get stuck as they try to circulate through the body.
 This causes painful episodes that can last for hours to days and can require hospitalization.
 There is no widely available cure for this disease.